GuentherE/Inc-TikZ-in-Quarto/README.md

 - download the files in this repository into a single folder
 - render the qmd file in RStudio or by issuing on command line: <br>
-  `quarto preview incremental-tikz-test.qmd --to revealjs --presentation --no-watch-inputs --no-browse`
+  `quarto preview incremental-tikz-test.qmd --to revealjs --presentation`

 #### Necessary steps